 - Because of the machine-independent intermediate code, portability will be enhanced.
 For ex, suppose, if a compiler translates the source language to its target machine language without having the option for generating intermediate code, then for each new machine, a full native compiler is required.
 Because, obviously, there were some modifications in the compiler itself according to the machine specifications.

-- It is easier to apply source code modification to improve the performance of source code by optimising the intermediate code.
+- It is easier to apply source code modification to improve the performance of source code by optimizing the intermediate code.

-The postfix notation for the same expression places the operator at the right end as ab +.
+- Postfix Notation: Also known as reverse Polish notation or suffix notation.
+The ordinary (infix) way of writing the sum of a and b is with an operator in the middle: a + b The postfix notation for the same expression places the operator at the right end as ab +.
 In general, if e1 and e2 are any postfix expressions, and + is any binary operator, the result of applying + to the values denoted by e1 and e2 is postfix notation by e1e2 +.
 No parentheses are needed in postfix notation because the position and arity (number of arguments) of the operators permit only one way to decode a postfix expression.
-In postfix notation the operator follows the operand.
+In postfix notation, the operator follows the operand.

 Read more: Infix to Postfix

 - Three-Address Code: A statement involving no more than three references(two for operands and one for result) is known as a three address statement.
 A sequence of three address statements is known as a three address code.
 Three address statement is of form x = y op z, where x, y, and z will have address (memory location).
 Sometimes a statement might contain less than three references but it is still called a three address statement.